jamesahorne/milestone-3/README.md

 1. To test that Flask has installed and is working properly, I created a test function with a route in it that will display the text "Hello World."
 It worked on the browser.
 2. Add Recipe form:
-    i.
-Go to the Add Recipe page
+    1. Go to the Add Recipe page
-    ii.
-Try to submit the correctly filled-out form iii.
-On submission, the page is redirected to the Recipes page to find the newly added recipe at the bottom of the recipe list
+    2. Try to submit the correctly filled-out form
+    3. On submission, the page is redirected to the Recipes page to find the newly added recipe at the bottom of the recipe list
 3. Add Ingredient form (same process for Add Allergen form):
-    i.
-Go to the Add Recipe page and click on the Add ingredient button, which takes you to the Add Ingredient page ii.
-Try to submit the correctly filled-out form iii.
-On submission, the page is redirected to the Add Recipe page. iv.
-Click on the Add ingredients dropdown to find the newly added ingredient at the bottom of the ingredients dropdown
+    1. Go to the Add Recipe page and click on the Add ingredient button, which takes you to the Add Ingredient page
+    2. Try to submit the correctly filled-out form
+    3. On submission, the page is redirected to the Add Recipe page.
+    4. Click on the Add ingredients dropdown to find the newly added ingredient at the bottom of the ingredients dropdown
 4. Edit Recipe form:
-    i.
-Go to the full recipe page of a recipe and click on the Edit button, which takes you to the Edit Recipe page to find the current recipe detail values in the corresponding fields of the form ii.
-Edit some values and submit the form iii.
-On submission, the page is redirected to the Recipes page. iv.
-Click on the recipe just edited to find the new recipe details have updated
+    1. Go to the full recipe page of a recipe and click on the Edit button, which takes you to the Edit Recipe page to find the current recipe detail values in the corresponding fields of the form
+    2. Edit some values and submit the form
+    3. On submission, the page is redirected to the Recipes page.
+    4. Click on the recipe just edited to find the new recipe details have updated
 5. Delete recipe:
-    i.
-Go to the full recipe page of a recipe and click on the Delete button ii.
-The page is redirected to the Recipes page.
+    1. Go to the full recipe page of a recipe and click on the Delete button
+    2. The page is redirected to the Recipes page.
 The recipe just deleted has disappeared from the recipes list
 6. Filter recipes form:
-    i.
-Go to the Recipes page
+    1. Go to the Recipes page
-    ii.
-Click Filter recipes button to reveal hidden filter recipes section iii.
-Fill out as many fields in the form as you want iv.
-Either click the Filter button
+    2. Click Filter recipes button to reveal hidden filter recipes section
+    3. Fill out as many fields in the form as you want
+    4. Either click the Filter button
         1. The recipes filter down to the recipes the meet the filter criteria
-    v.
-Or the Reset button
+    5. Or the Reset button
         1. The filter recipes form resets to default values

 ### Browser Testing